 In summer 2019, I joined a medical team from DoctorShare to serve a village at Kei Island, Maluku.
 I witnessed the real pain felt by people living in inaccessible areas in Indonesia.
 There, I experienced what it truly means to help people, i.e. making sacrifices.

---------------------------
+No Need to review

 I went abroad to the US in 2018 and travelled to the East Coast for holiday and visit some universities.
 Being able to visit New York was such a dream come true for me because it was so far from where I came from ( Indonesia ).
 The first university that I visited was Princeton.
 I also went to several other colleges like UPenn, John Hopkins, NYU, Yale, Columbia, MIT, and Harvard.
 In-between college visits, I spared some time to visit some of the country’s landmarks: Lincoln Memorial in Washington, Natural History Museum in New York, and Niagara Falls.
 I was amazed by how the USA government preserve American history and gave reverence to their heroes.
 It made me realize that history played a huge part in one country's development.